lakkakula-saidev/geo-data-app/README.md

 # Geo-Data App

 A web application built with React and Vite to display and interact with maps and display geo data.
+This app requires the JSON Server with Geodata running on localhost:3000

 ### Building the App